What are the main methods of resolving commercial disputes?

 In arbitration, arbitral tribunals may issue interim measures of protection such as a preliminary injunction directed against a party, appointment of receivers, or detention, preservation, inspection of property that is the subject of the arbitration.
 Further, any such provisional or interim relief may be granted for the following purposes: (a) to prevent irreparable loss or injury; (b) to provide security for the performance of an obligation; (c) to produce or preserve evidence; or (d) to compel any other appropriate acts or omissions.

-After a claim has been commenced, what written documents must (or can) the parties submit and what is the usual timetable?
+After a claim has been commenced, what written documents must (or can) the parties submit in your jurisdiction?
+What is the usual timetable?

 When a claim has been commenced, through the filing of a complaint, the plaintiff must allege the ultimate facts along with the evidence necessary to support such allegations.